 When looking for the perfect hotel lobby furniture, consider welcoming lounge chairs and tub chairs, which are attractive to those wishing to find some peace and quiet, or are perhaps grabbing a quick coffee.

 2. Space for Casual Work

-Bar stools enable guests to pause for a coffee or take a few moments to respond to emails on their laptops.
-This choice of seating is ideal for an area that you want to become flexible and the traffic to be fluid as bar stools can easily be moved and take up little floor space.
-Sofas have lower seat heights and therefore require a lower table such as coffee tables which aren’t practical to work from.
+Bar stools are a great option for those who are on-the-go, they enable guests to pause for a coffee or take a few moments to respond to emails on their laptops.
+This choice of hotel lobby furniture is great if you want to create a flexible area, keeping the traffic fluid as bar stools can easily be moved and take up little floor space.
+Seating options such as sofas are lower to the ground and therefore require a lower table such as coffee tables, which aren’t comfortable or practical to work from.

 3. Flexible Areas

-By consciously selecting certain types of furniture you will be able to create flexible areas within your hotel lobby.
-Accent chairs tend to be larger and heavier than dining or armchairs for example and therefore are not a practical choice for a flexible area.
-Armchairs positioned around dining tables area ideal as they can be used by hotel guests having a coffee or easily grouped around tables pushed together for a meeting.
+By consciously selecting certain types of hotel lobby furniture, you will be able to create flexible areas within your reception.
+Opting for armchairs positioned around dining tables means you can create an area which can be used by hotel guests having a coffee, or easily grouped around tables pushed together for a meeting.
+However, accent chairs tend to be larger and heavier than dining or armchairs and therefore are not a practical choice for a flexible area.

 4. Positioning for Convenience